 Notably the Friedman campaign was run by Councilmember Julian Gold’s campaign advisor.
 Both Friedman and Gold live north of Santa Monica Boulevard.
 We expect some alignment on political positions in that established Beverly Hills sort of way.

-Remember that Gold was Friedman’s key backer on the campaign trail.
 In February candidate forums, Friedman pointedly declined to endorse City Council’s January urgency ordinance that capped rent increases at 3% (and imposed relocation fees for all who rent).
-Just as Gold had pushed back against the 3% cap, Friedman, when asked about rent stabilization and the 3% cap, merely invoked Gold’s language.
+Gold had pushed against the 3% cap, too, and when asked about rent stabilization (and that 3% cap) he invoked Gold’s language on the issue.

-And last, there is the issue of Krasne’s campaign donations.
-Almost until election day, no other candidate pulled in as much money from property interests, or garnered as big a proportion of their total received contributions from them, as did Krasne.
-In the most recent reporting period (ending 2/18/17), half of Krasne’s contributors (and half of her campaign dollars) came from property owner or manager interests.
-And many came from just a few firms at the same business address.
+In fact, no other candidate pulled in as much money from property interests (or garnered as big a proportion of their total contributions from them).
+Half of her money in the most recent reporting period (ending 2/18/17) came from property owner or management interests.

 Krasne Re-Brands Her Campaign

-But once Renters Alliance sent out an appeal to voters to support other candidates, Nancy Krasne pulled out all of the stops: she completely re-branded her campaign to be the renter’s [sic] candidate.
+But once Renters Alliance sent out an appeal to voters for other candidates, Krasne re-branded her campaign as the renter’s [sic] candidate.
 It was a nimble pivot in the closing days of the campaign.
-My hat is off to her for that effort.

-I believe the efforts of Alliance supporters to get out the vote in the final days made a difference.
-Without the help of a dozen volunteers to hang flyers and to make contact with voters on election day, we could be facing a decidedly unsympathetic City Council instead of a workable majority we have now.
-I want to thank all of you who helped!
+Without the help of a dozen volunteers to hang flyers and to make contact with voters on election day, we would be facing a decidedly unsympathetic City Council today.
+We want to thank all of you who helped!